FrancoCanzani/FrancoCanzani/README.md

 ### <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Developer.gif" width="45" /> About Me:
 - 🏦 I work on logistics as I like to work on supply chain solutions
       <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">
-- 💻 Right now I'm going through **The Odin Project**, looking to be able to make a living out of frontend development.
+- 💻 Right now I'm going through **boot.dev**, looking to be able to make a living out of software development one day.
-- 📖 I am currently reading **Eloquent Javascript** by Marijn Haverbeke
+- 📖 I am currently reading **Grokking Algorithms** by Aditya Y. Bhargava
 - 💬 Talk to me about sports, programming, silicon valley & startups
 - 👯 We can connect to play some games of Chess ♟
 - 📌 Fun fact: I was born in Argentia, live in Spain but have italian citizenship